thubZai/thubZai.github.io/_pages/about.md

 ### **Beyond ML**
 📚Books(have read and recommended!): Eat That Frog, Cosmos, Ikigai, Brave New World, Fahrenheit 451, Astrophysics for people in a hurry.
-🎥Channels like Kurzgesagt, StarTalk, TED, Hamza, Discover Connection, The Infographics Show, Veritasium and Bright Side.
+🎥Channels like Kurzgesagt, StarTalk, TED, Discover Connection, The Infographics Show, Veritasium and Bright Side.

 ## 👇Interesting Podcasts/Documentries/Projects